jmostovoy/RiskLab_Summer_2019_Projects/README.md

 ## Cross-Currency Optimal Hedging

 1. Each document explains the problem at hand and some of the critical things to consider.
-(Please download the docuemnts as html and open in the browser of your choice.)
+(Please download the documents as html and open in the browser of your choice.)

 ## Financial Embeddings